What Is The Best Internal Temp For Brisket?

 Brisket Flat and Point

 Due to the different make-up of marbling and that the grains run in different directions, some people will separate the full packer brisket for ease of cooking and serving.
 For a more in-depth look at brisket, check out our brisket breakdown here.
-This isn’t a bad idea because the flat will always finish before the point (due to being more lean than the point).
+This isn’t a bad idea because the flat will always finish before the point (due to being leaner than the point).
 Michael recently started separating the flat from the point as he is experiencing better results.

 Why Should We Smoke Brisket To Break Down Connective Tissue?